 Fair value measurements - The Organization's significant financial instruments include investments, and deferred compensation plan assets.
 For these financial instruments, carrying values approximate fair value.
 FASB ASC 820-10, Fair Value Measurement, establishes a common definition for fair value to be applied to accounting principles generally accepted in the United States of America requiring the use of fair value, establishes a framework for measuring fair value, and expands disclosures about such fair value measurements.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal, or most advantageous, market at the measurement date under current market conditions regardless of whether that price is directly observable or estimated using another valuation technique.
 Inputs used to determine fair value refer broadly to the assumptions that market participants would use in pricing the asset including assumptions about risk.
 Inputs may be observable or unobservable.
-Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability is own assumptions about the assumptions market participants would use in pricing the asset or liability based on the best information available.
+Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability based on market data obtained from sources independent of the reporting entity.
+Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability based on the best information available.